-The indicator was created by Natura, inspired by the UN Human Development Index,and takes into account improvements in healthcare, knowledge and work offers preparatory courses for Brazil's Enem (Exame Nacional do Ensino Médio) secondary education examination and the national Encceja examination (Exame Nacional para Certificação de Competências de Jovens e Adultos), and with INOVE, which offers vocational courses and courses for young people and adults (EJA).
+The indicator was created by Natura, inspired by the UN Human Development Index,and takes into account improvements in healthcare, knowledge and work 40,000 consultants trained in digital education offers preparatory courses for Brazil's Enem (Exame Nacional do Ensino Médio) secondary education examination and the national Encceja examination (Exame Nacional para Certificação de Competências de Jovens e Adultos), and with INOVE, which offers vocational courses and courses for young people and adults (EJA).
 In Argentina, we maintained the tutoring programme that helps consultants to complete secondary education.
 Both in Brazil and Argentina, this benefit may also be used by a direct member of the consultant's family.